bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

    .. classmethod:: from_rect(rect)

-      Return a new view created from a rectangle. *rect* should be :class:`FloatRect` object.
+      Return a new view created from a rectangle. *rect* can be a tuple or a :class:`FloatRect`.

    .. method:: move(float x, float y)

       Move the view relatively to its current position.

-   .. method:: reset(FloatRect rect)
+   .. method:: reset(rect)

-      Reset the view to the given rectangle.
+      Reset the view to the given rectangle. *rect* can be a tuple or a :class:`FloatRect`.
 Note that this function resets the rotation angle to 0.

    .. method:: rotate(float angle)